farrukhabbas/simpletodoapp/README.md

 This app also uses react-native-elements for easy styling.

-this project was testing on iOS simulator iPhone 11
+this project was tested on iOS simulator iPhone 11

 # Install